Gr8man07/Gr8man07/README.md

 🎯 **Data Science & AI Enthusiast**
 📍 Ottawa, ON, Canada

-I’m passionate about leveraging **data science and machine learning** to solve real-world problems — especially in **fraud detection** and **customer analytics**.
-With a strong background in **telecommunications** and **data analytics**, I enjoy building solutions that enhance operational efficiency and uncover valuable insights.
+I’m passionate about applying data science and machine learning techniques to address real-world challenges.
+With a strong background in mobile telecommunications data analytics, I develop solutions that optimize network performance, enhance customer experience, and reduce operational costs.

 ---

 ## 🧠 About Me

 - 🎓 **Postgraduate Student in Artificial Intelligence & Machine Learning** at Lambton College, Ottawa
-- 💼 Former **Senior Data Analyst / RF Optimization Manager** with extensive experience in network performance, ETL, and advanced analytics
+- 💼 Former **Senior Data Analyst / RF Quality Manager** with extensive experience in network performance, ETL, and advanced analytics
 - 🚀 Interested in **Fraud Analytics**, **Customer Retention**, and **Machine Learning Applications** in Finance and Telecom
 - ✨ Always learning, building, and collaborating on impactful data projects